Diarrhoea: stabilising digestion by identifying and treating root causes

 This process can take a long time and may be frustrating for patients, which is why many turn to functional medicine for alternative solutions.

-Functional medicine practitioners use state of the art testing to identify the underlying cause of diarrhoea, and this may indicate conditions such as IBS, IBD, coeliac disease, or SIBO, or a range of other conditions that have diarrhoea as a symptom.
+Functional medicine practitioners use state-of-the-art testing to identify the underlying cause of diarrhoea, and this may indicate conditions such as IBS, IBD, coeliac disease, or SIBO, or a range of other conditions that have diarrhoea as a symptom.

 Identifying the root cause directs the treatment plan, making them personalised, holistic, targeted and effective.